 COMMUNITY ENGAGEMENT: The PAC held a Public Participation Opportunity where no input from the public was received.
-Assuming Council passes First Reading of the amendment a Public Hearing will be required.
+A Public Hearing was held at the December 17, 2018 regular meeting of Council.

 ENVIRONMENTAL IMPLICATIONS: The potential environmental impact relates to possible odours released from a licensed production facility.
 The minimum 70 metre setback to residential land and other sensitive uses is partly intended to mitigate this potential impact.